svenbolte/delightful-downloads/readme.txt

 display a filetype icon (from a color png sprite)

 %category%
-display the first dedo category assigned to the download (with FA symbol if fontawesome present)
+display the first dedo category assigned to the download

 %tags%
-display a list of all dedo tags assigned to the download (with FA symbol if fontawesome present)
+display a list of all dedo tags assigned to the download

 %count%
-The number of times the download has been downloaded. (with FA symbol if fontawesome present)
+The number of times the download has been downloaded.

 %shortdate%    example: |+| Mo 22.
 Dez 2022 14:30
-published date and modified date, mod date is shown, stats and other dates on mouseover (with FA symbol if fontawesome present)
-(takes format date and time from wordpress settings)
+published date and modified date, mod date is shown, stats and other dates on mouseover (takes format date and time from wordpress settings)

 %date%     example: | | Mo 11.
 Apr 2022 14:30 |+| Mo 22.
 Dez 2022 14:30